swiftly-solution/documentation/src/docs/scripting/events/gameevents/oninfernostartburn.md

 ---

 # OnInfernoStartburn
-This event is triggered when inferno_startburn is triggered
+This event is triggered when inferno_startburn is triggered.
 ::: tabs
 @tab Lua
 ```lua